 The transformation creates Standard code supplement the extended code to be executable in order for programmers to compile, debug, and execute.

 In the transformation, we generate a controller class for each class containing bindings or state machine elements and create connections between parts through ports (see lines 15-19 and 5-10 in Listing 1).
 The fine-grained code in the extended code will be called by the controlling (standard) code or the controller classes.
 Listing 1 shows the generated standard code.
 SystemController is associated with System by referring to the system object through a pointer pSys.
-It also declares a controller attribute typed by FIFOController associated with FIFO.
+This class also declares a controller attribute typed by FIFOController associated with FIFO.
 During code execution, the required and provided interface of the pPush ports of Producer and FIFO, respectively, refer to the controller of FIFO.
 The required and provided attributes are actually declared within the port constructs as described in II-B in order for programmers to write fine-grained code.
-In this case, when a programmer wants to call the push method provided by FIFO, she/he only needs to write pPush.required->push(data), which will call the push method implemented by the FIFO controller.
+If a programmer wants to call the push method provided by FIFO, she/he only needs to write pPush.required->push(data), which will call the push method implemented by the FIFO controller.
 The pPush ports refer to controller because a call event associated with push is declared within FIFOStateMachine.
 In order to process the event emitted by calling the push method of FIFO through

 its pPush port, an appropriate method for event processing is called before the call to push of FIFO through a reference to FIFO (lines 20-23).